dantan123/CS50/README.md

 ### Key Ideas:
 - Arc consistency: when all the values in the variable's domain satisfy binary constraints
 - Node consistency: when all the values in the variable's domain satisfy unary constraints

+## Shopping
+Use machine learning and kNN to predict whether online shopping customers will complete a purchase

 ## Traffic: image classification
 This is the project where I got to build a CNN for predicting German traffic signs and experiment with TensorFlow and OpenCV.